Jason Beck (American football): Early life and playing career

 Beck was born in Oxnard, California to John and Mary Beck.
 He attended Hueneme High School.
-Beck served a 2-year mission in Denver for the Church of Jesus Christ of Latter-day Saints prior to his collegiate career, from 1999-2001.
+Beck served a 2-year mission in Denver for the Church of Jesus Christ of Latter-day Saints from 1999-2001, prior to his collegiate career.

 Beck spent his freshman season at Ventura College and then moved to the College of the Canyons in Santa Clarita, California, where he led the Canyon Cougars to an 11-1 season and Western State Conference title as a sophomore.
 He was a unanimous first-team All-Conference pick, throwing for 2,052 yards while completing 77.5% of his passes.
 He also added 430 rushing yards.
 He was also named to the Junior college Academic All-American list.

 After transferring to BYU, Beck served as the backup to All-American quarterback John Beck (no relation) from 2004-2006.
 In his lone start in a 38-0 victory over Utah State his senior season, Beck totaled 553 passing yards and 28 rushing yards, including 305 yards on 20-of-28 passing.

 Beck earned bachelor's and master's degrees in communications from BYU in 2006 and 2011.

 Coaching career

-Beck began as offensive intern at BYU in 2007 and then worked in the same position with LSU Tigers.
-He worked under former BYU head coach, Gary Crowton who was the offensive coordinator on Les Miles's 2008 team.
+Beck began as an offensive intern at BYU in 2007 and then worked in the same position with LSU Tigers.
+He worked under former BYU head coach, Gary Crowton who was the OC on Les Miles's 2008 team.

+Weber State

-In 2009, he was hired head coach Ron McBride as quarterbacks coach at Weber State in Ogden, Utah.
+In 2009, he was hired by head coach Ron McBride as quarterbacks coach at Weber State.
 At Weber State, he coached quarterback Cameron Higgins, who completed his four-year standout career as one of the top players in Weber State history and set many school records.

+Simon Fraser

-In 2012, Beck was named the offensive coordinator at Simon Fraser in Burnaby, British Columbia, Canada.
+In 2012, Beck was named the OC at Simon Fraser (SFU) in Burnaby, British Columbia, Canada.
 At SFU, he turned around offense from being ranked last in Great Northwest Athletic Conference (in 2011) to first place in total offense, passing offense and scoring offense in 2012.

+BYU

-In 2013, he returned to his alma mater BYU where he served as quarterbacks coach until his resignation December 9, 2015.
+In 2013, he returned to his alma mater as quarterbacks coach until his resignation December 9, 2015.
 He was hired by offensive coordinator Robert Anae.

+UVA

-In 2015, Beck accepted the quarterbacks coach position at the University of Virginia, with Robert Anae as the offensive coordinator, going from BYU with Bronco Mendenhall who was appointed the university's new head football coach.
-Beck left this position after Mendenhall announced his retirement from the head coaching job.
+In 2015, Beck accepted the quarterbacks coach position at UVA, with Robert Anae as the OC, going from BYU with Bronco Mendenhall, the university's new head football coach.
+Beck left this position after Mendenhall announced his retirement.

+Syracuse

 Beck was hired as Syracuse's quarterbacks coach on December 26, 2021.
-After Anae left for the same position at NC State in December 2022, Beck was promoted to offensive coordinator by Head Coach Dino Babers.
+After Anae left for the same position at NC State in December 2022, Beck was promoted to OC by head coach Dino Babers.
+In his one season as the OC Syracuse went 6-7 overall and 2-6 in conference.

+New Mexico

+In December 2023, Beck was named the OC at New Mexico, joining Bronco Mendenhall, who was named the head coach, coming out of a two season retirement.
+This was the third time Beck had worked with Mendenhall, following BYU and UVA.